Acconut/awake/README.md

 awake
 =====

-... is a file watcher which reruns your `make` targets when their dependent files change.
+... is a file watcher which reruns your `make` targets when their source files change.

 Installation
 =====